ICCO and AUXFIN Boost Digital Financial Inclusion in Rural Areas

 ICCO and AUXFIN join forces to develop agricultural value chains and to boost digital financial inclusion in remote rural areas.

-In order to support agribusiness activities in Burundi, ICCO COOPERATION and social enterprise AUXFIN have decided to combine their efforts to jointly support the development and financing of value chains to promote the agricultural sector as a whole.
-ICCO and AUXFIN want to work together to strengthen the development of market-oriented agriculture in Burundi as the mandates of both organizations reflect complementarities.
+In order to support the agricultural sector in Burundi as a whole, ICCO COOPERATION and social enterprise AUXFIN have decided to jointly support the development and financing of value chains.
+ICCO and AUXFIN want to work together to strengthen the development of market-oriented agriculture in Burundi, as the mandates of both organizations reflect complementarities.

 Fight against food security and poverty

-The partnership between ICCO and AUXFIN is part of contributing to the fight against food
+The partnership between ICCO and AUXFIN contributes to the fight against food

 – Access to finance